-People often shot these eagles for fun or their feathers.
-Others, especially farmers and fishermen, considered them a threat to their livelihoods and therefore killed them in large numbers.
+People often shot these eagles for fun or for their feathers.
+Others, especially farmers, and fishermen, considered them a threat to their livelihoods and therefore killed them in large numbers.

 The eagle population was also seriously affected by the introduction of DDT in farming.
 These chemicals would end up in waterways contaminating water and fish, which were the primary diet of eagles.
 As a result, thousands of eagles died.

 Fortunately, protective measures were put in place to save eagles from the threat of extinction.
 The bald eagle, for example, was also recognized as an endangered and threatened species in Oklahoma and nationally.
 This played a great role in their recovery.
 By 2007, the eagle was no longer endangered and it was taken off the list.

 Pros and Cons of Protecting Endangered Species